May 1, 1996

 The Twins snap out of a six-game losing streak by blowing out the White Sox 20-1 in the series finale in Chicago.
 The Twins collected 20 hits and five walks in the game.
 Bartolo Colón took the loss, giving up eight runs on seven hits and two walks in just two innings of work.
 Michael Cuddyer went 4-for-6.
 Designated hitter Joe Mauer hit a grand slam in the Twins’ six-run sixth inning.
 It was already his eighth home run of the season.
 He went on to hit a career-best 28 that season en route to being voted the American League’s Most Valuable Player.

-The day after snapping a six-game losing streak with a 20-1 win in Chicago, the Twins return home to the Dome and beat the Brewers 11-3, with Michael Cuddyer hitting for the 10th cycle in team history.
-He hit a three-run home run in the first, driving in Joe Mauer and Justin Morneau.
-Cuddyer completed the cycle with an RBI triple to left in the sixth, driving in Morneau for the third time in the game.
-He grounded out in his final at-bat, making him 4-for-5 with five RBI and two runs scored altogether.
+The day after snapping a six-game losing streak with a 20-1 win in Chicago, the Twins return home to the Dome and beat the Brewers 11-3.
+Michael Cuddyer went 4-for-6 with three RBI, and four runs scored, finishing a triple shy of the cycle in the Chicago win, and did in fact hit for the 10th cycle in team history in the win over Milwaukee.
+He hit a three-run homer in the first, driving in the classic combo of Mauer & Morneau, and completed the cycle with an RBI triple to left in the sixth, driving in Morneau for the third time in the game.
+He grounded out in his final at-bat, making him 4-for-5 with five RBI and two runs scored on the day.

 Kirby Puckett collects six hits for the second time in his career, going 6-for-7 with five singles, a triple, and two runs scored in an eleven-inning loss to Texas at the Metrodome.
 His sixth hit, a single, came in the 11th inning.